bronnie313/bronnie313/README.md

 <img align="center" src="https://raw.githubusercontent.com/punitkmryh/punitkmryh/master/Developer.gif">

 ### Hey! 👋
 This is Ronald but prefer being called Bronnie... yeah.
-I did computer science and 🌱I'm a software engineer and I'm currently open to new opportunities 😄 I love swimming, listening to tech related podcasts and tinkering with the Linux terminal 🤔 I'm looking to collaborate on  JavaScript, React & Ruby on Rails projects
+I did computer science and 🌱I'm a software engineer and I'm currently open to new opportunities 😄 I love listening to tech related podcasts and I'm looking to collaborate on  JavaScript, React & Ruby on Rails projects

- - ⚡ Fun fact: when the going gets tough, the tough get going
+ - 😀😂 Fun fact : "It works on my machine."

 <!--
 **bronnie313/bronnie313** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.